ranyeh24/ranyeh24/README.md

 # 💫 About Me:
-Web developer who love pure html-css-js and php web development.<br>Currently learning TailwindCSS
+A school operator that love web development.

 ## 🌐 Socials: